 Different people deal with life experiences in different ways, therefore I use an integrative approach, which is a combination of different theories and approaches to suit each client’s individual needs.

-Methods I have been trained in include psychodynamic theory, person-centred, CBT, NLP, Gestalt and TA.
+Methods I have been trained as an Integrative counsellor using psychodynamic and person-centred theory.
+I also draw on CBT, NLP, Gestalt and TA theories depending on the clients individual needs.
 This approach has helped people with issues such as depression, trauma, addictions, anxiety, low self-esteem, bereavement, family and relationship issues and many others.

 Through working together and offering reliable, consistent support, I would aim to help clients find new perspectives, identify old patterns and develop their own inner resources, confidence and acceptance within a supportive environment.

 I also have a background in the arts as a professional portrait photographer and sculptor.
 Through this work I learned the importance of developing a relationship built on trust, an ability to listen and observe, and the need for a safe environment.
 These skills both fostered my interest in counselling as well as positively contribute to my counselling practice today.

 I work as a counsellor in private practice and have worked in a G.P. setting for the NHS and for three years at HMP Brixton prison.
 In addition I have run photography workshops for MENCAP and people with learning disabilities, the elderly and homeless charities.
 Through these workshops I have helped these groups to better express their emotions via creative means.